jwizzle/nd.nvim/README.md

   * Explore linked notes with telescope
   * Navigate tags and notes that include them
 * Create new zettels from a template with placeholders for title and date
+* Pick a note from telescope, insert a link to it under cursor
 * Jump to links under your cursor
 * Should work out of the box, while being customizable enough to work around differences in zettelkasten set-ups
   * Most heavy-lifting is done by configurable lua pattern strings